New Here ?

 Do you have facilities for wheelchairs and disabilities ?

 We aim to make our church inclusive and make every effort to cater for those with disabilities There are disabled parking spaces opposite the church.
 We also have spaces next to the church which can be used for dropping people off or for parking by prior arrangement with the warden Contact Us

 We have a car park next to the church which can be used in the evenings and weekends.

 Our church site is fully accessible for wheelchairs and others with mobility difficulties.
 There are no steps into the main foyer from the street and a lift can be used to access the upper floors.
+The lift has audible notices of the lift operation for those with sigh difficulties.
 All parts of the building are step free allowing for ease of access across the whole site.There is space for wheelchairs or mobility scooters to be left in the foyer.

 We have a toilet suitable for the disabled on the ground floor.

 A hearing loop is available in the church sanctuary.

 The songs, Bible readings and other information that is displayed on the screen are also printed in large type for those who are partially sighted or who prefer to use a typed sheet.
 We also have large print hymn books available.